Industrial design: Design process

+All manufactured products are the result of a design process, but the nature of this process can vary.
+It can be conducted by an individual or a team, and such a team could include people with varied expertise (e.g. designers, engineers, business experts, etc.).
+It can emphasize intuitive creativity or calculated scientific decision-making, and often encompasses a mix of both.
+It can be influenced by factors as varied as materials, production processes, business strategy, and prevailing social, commercial, or aesthetic attitudes.

-Although the process of design may be considered 'creative,' many analytical processes also take place.
-In fact, many industrial designers often use various design methodologies in their creative process.
-Some of the processes that are commonly used are user research, sketching, comparative product research, model making, prototyping and testing.
-The design process is iterative, involving dozens or even hundreds of ideas being considered until the final design is reached.
+Although the process of design may be considered 'creative', many analytical processes also take place, from initial user research to model making, prototyping and testing.
+Most industrial designers use various design methods within their creative process.
+Henry Dreyfuss pioneered an objective and analytical approach in the 1950s, with a focus on 'designing for people', employing ergonomics, anthropometrics and human factors.

 Industrial designers often utilize 3D software, computer-aided industrial design and CAD programs to move from concept to production.
 They may also build a prototype or scaled down sketch models through a 3D printing process or using other materials such as paper, balsa wood, various foams, or clay for modeling.
-They may then use industrial CT scanning to test for interior defects and generate a CAD model.
-From this the manufacturing process may be modified to improve the product.

 Product characteristics specified by industrial designers may include the overall form of the object, the location of details with respect to one another, colors, texture, form, and aspects concerning the use of the product.
 Additionally, they may specify aspects concerning the production process, choice of materials and the way the product is presented to the consumer at the point of sale.
 The inclusion of industrial designers in a product development process may lead to added value by improving usability, lowering production costs, and developing more appealing products.

-Industrial design may also focus on technical concepts, products, and processes.
-In addition to aesthetics, human factors, ergonomics and anthropometrics, it can also encompass engineering, usefulness, market placement, and other concerns—such as psychology, and the emotional attachment of the user.
-These values and accompanying aspects that form the basis of industrial design can vary—between different schools of thought, and among practicing designers.
+Socio-technical impacts

+A number of industrial designers are regarded as having made significant impacts on culture, society, technology and daily life through their work.
+For example, Raymond Loewy was a prolific American designer responsible for the Royal Dutch Shell corporate logo and the original BP logo, the PRR S1 steam locomotive, the Studebaker Starlight automobile, as well as Schick electric razors, Electrolux refrigerators and Le Creuset ovenware, among many other items.

+Kenneth Grange was a British designer whose designs also became familiar items in the household or on the street.
+These designs included the first British parking meters for Venner, kettles and food mixers for Kenwood, razors for Wilkinson Sword, cameras for Kodak, typewriters for Imperial, clothes irons for Morphy Richards, cigarette lighters for Ronson, washing machines for Bendix, pens for Parker, regional Royal Mail postboxes, and the British Rail InterCity 125 High-Speed Train.